ivankozlovcodes/libft/README.md

 9. **numbers:** Functions related to integer number types(shor, int etc.).
 10. **strings:** Part of <string.h> functions and addition functions which I deemed useful to work with string.

-My code is not the best, but it passed all the 42 tests successfully and I successfully used in my [other 42 projects][#Example usage]
+My code is not the best, but it passed all the 42 tests successfully and I successfully used in my [other 42 projects](#example-usage)

 # Notes: